yext/answers-search-ui/README.md

     apiKey: '<API_KEY_HERE>',
     // Required, the key used for your Answers experience
     experienceKey: '<EXPERIENCE_KEY_HERE>',
-    // Optional, visitor interacting with the experience, see Visitor Configuration below
+    // Optional, visitor interacting with the experience, see Visitor Configuration below for details
-    visitor: '<VISTOR_HERE>',
+    visitor: {
+      // Required, see below
+      id: '<ID_HERE>',
+      // Optional, see below
+      idMethod: '<ID_METHOD_HERE>',
+    },
     // Optional, initialize components here, invoked when the Answers component library is loaded/ready.
     //    If components are not added here, they can also be added when the init promise resolves
     onReady: function() {},